k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/03_tdm_fabric_implementation_flow.md

 - TDM Utilities - TDM Web Services, [TDM LU](04_fabric_tdm_library.md#tdm-lu) and TDM_TableLevel LU.
 - Logical Units - TDM entities and their related data are modeled into LUs like CRM, Billing, Ordering, etc.
 - Broadway flows that are defined under each LU in order to delete or load entities from/to the target environment.
-- An environment setup - a process in which the source and target environments of the TDM are defined.
-Setting the connection details of interfaces and the Globals in each environment.
+- An environment setup - a process in which the source and target environments of the TDM are defined, and the connection details of interfaces and the Globals in each environment are set.

 K2view offers a TDM library with TDM utilities as well as TDM Templates for Broadway flows.
 These utilities must be included in the TDM Fabric project.